GoogleCloudPlatform/community/tutorials/standalone-tensorflow-raspberry-pi/index.md

 	import subprocess
 	import datetime

-	“””
-	change in the line below the directory where you hosted your model this is the directory where the .pb file and ‘variables’ directory are hosted.
-Therefore make sure to add the ‘/1’ for the version of the model if necessary
+	# In the line below, specify the directory where you hosted your model.
+	# This is the directory where the .pb file and variables directory are hosted.
-	“””
 	model_dir = '/tf_server/flowers_model/1'
     ```